MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-with-security-key.md

 ---
 title: Register a passkey (FIDO2) with a FIDO2 security key
-description: User registration of a passkey (FIDO2) with a FIDO2 security key
+description: User registration of a passkey (FIDO2) with a FIDO2 security key.

 services: active-directory
 ms.service: entra-id